 How to test the smoke detector

 Once you’ve determined that the alarm is working, you’ll want to test the smoke detector.
-For this you can light several matches at once or you can use a product like a smoke detector test aerosol spray can (be sure to look for one that is UL listed).
+For this, you can light several matches at once or you can use a product like a smoke detector test aerosol spray can (be sure to look for one that is UL listed).
 This spray helps determine if your detector is actually registering smoke particles.
 You’ll also want to test this once a month.

 What type of smoke detector do you have?

 There are two basic types of smoke detectors: one that uses ionization technology and one that uses photoelectric technology.
-Ionization detectors are more sensitive to smaller particles; you would see this with a fast flame-type of fire as in a grease fire or a highly combustable fire.
+Ionization detectors are more sensitive to smaller particles; you would see this with a fast flame-type of fire as in a grease fire or a highly combustible fire.
 Photoelectric detectors are better at registering larger particles from a smoldering fire, such as a couch or bedding fire that may take a long time to actually combust.
-Because you cannot predict which type of fire your may have in the home, NFPA’s National Fire Prevention Week page recommends that homes have both types of detectors.
+Because you cannot predict which type of fire your may have in the home, NFPA’s National Fire Prevention Weekzfbzcuyqsybrvyararsyawfcfawwursr page recommends that homes have both types of detectors.
 This recent Good Morning America investigation illustrates just how different these two different alarm systems actually work to detect various types of fires.
-Some detectors are dual systems and use both types of technology, however you can also elect to install both types next to each other.
+Some detectors are dual systems and use both types of technology, however, you can also elect to install both types next to each other.
 Your smoke alarm may be marked simply with an “I” or a “P” to indicate which type you have.

 Best locations for a smoke detector